rust-lang/rfcs/active/0000-limited-ctfe.md

 Rust also has a function that can do this: `size_of_val<T>(val: T)` which then calls `size_of::<T>()`.
 Unfortunately `size_of_val` is a real function and not a `extern "rust-intrinsic"`.
 Thus you cannot use it in programs that wish to avoid `libcore`.
+How could this be done?
 Note that this would not be a problem with the two alternatives above.
 - There are many more intrinsic (math) functions which could be evaluated at compile time.
+Should these functions be allowed in constant expressions?
+Note that this is not possible with the two alternatives above.